Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * The operation of counting the binary code has been completed.
 * The log of the performed operation was sent to the blockchain management specialized unit to review and announce the result.
 * If the portal is approved, the binary codes will be counted and recorded.
+* The amount of 15,000 Tether currency was confirmed from the blockchain guarantee fund (license number 6106377137 of Ika Motto account).
 #